stchewaka/SimonChewaka/README.md

 # Information Technology

 ### Biography
-My name is Simon Chewaka,
+My name is Simon Chewaka, I'm currently a senior at University of Missouri-Kansas City majoring in Information Technology and minoring in Business Administration.
+Once I graduate I do plan on getting my Masters.
+My big future plan would be setting up bootcamps in my home country Ethiopia.
+I want the next generation to modernize my country.

 ### Education Background
 Description